Correlation Between Dover and Cummins

 Pair Corralation between Dover and Cummins

-Considering the 90-day investment horizon Dover is expected to under-perform the Cummins.
-But the stock apears to be less risky and, when comparing its historical volatility, Dover is 1.28 times less risky than Cummins.
-The stock trades about -0.04 of its potential returns per unit of risk.
-The Cummins is currently generating about -0.03 of returns per unit of risk over similar time horizon.
-If you would invest 37,326 in Cummins on November 28, 2024 and sell it today you would lose (1,221) from holding Cummins or give up 3.27% of portfolio value over 90 days.
+Considering the 90-day investment horizon Dover is expected to generate 0.9 times more return on investment than Cummins.
+However, Dover is 1.11 times less risky than Cummins.
+It trades about -0.03 of its potential returns per unit of risk.
+Cummins is currently generating about -0.07 per unit of risk.
+If you would invest 18,583 in Dover on December 28, 2024 and sell it today you would lose (668.00) from holding Dover or give up 3.59% of portfolio value over 90 days.

 Time Period | 3 Months [change] |